mawrkus/js-unit-testing-guide/README.md

 Examples of complex user interactions:

 + Filling a form, drag and dropping some items then submitting the form
-+ Clicking a tab, clicking an image thumbnail then navigating through a gallery of images
++ Clicking a tab, clicking an image thumbnail then navigating through a gallery of images previously loaded from a database
 + (...)

 These interactions might involve many units of work and should be handled at a higher level by **functional tests**.
+They will take more time to execute.
+They could be flaky (false negatives) and they need debugging whenever a failure is reported.

 For functional testing, consider using a test automation framework ([Selenium](http://docs.seleniumhq.org/), ...) or QA manual testing.